Skip to main content

 client.message.send accepts either a PN or a LID JID and normalizes the target for you, so you rarely have to convert:

 Always prefer sending by LID when you have one.
 The LID is the privacy-preserving, forward-compatible identity WhatsApp is migrating to — addressing a peer by LID is the future-proof choice and avoids leaking/relying on phone numbers.
-Fall back to the PN only when no LID is available.Get the LID from the incoming event’s senderAlt (when senderJid is a PN) or resolve it with getLidsByPhoneNumbers.
+Fall back to the PN only when no LID is available.Get the LID from the incoming event’s key.participantAlt / key.remoteJidAlt (when the primary is a PN) or resolve it with getLidsByPhoneNumbers.

-In a group, always reply to event.chatJid (the group JID), not to a participant’s JID.
-For 1:1 chats, prefer the peer’s LID; event.chatJid / event.senderJid also work whether they are a PN or a LID.
+In a group, always reply to event.key.remoteJid (the group JID), not to a participant’s JID.
+For 1:1 chats, prefer the peer’s LID; event.key.remoteJid also works whether it is a PN or a LID.

 Mapping a phone number to its LID